-Person (pid, name) Car (licencenumber, owner) Car.owner << Person.pid

-Where pid is the primary key of the table Person, licencenumber is the primary key of Car and owner is a foreign key to pid.
+Person (pid, name) Car (licencenumber, owner) Car.owner << Person.pid where pid is the primary key of the table Person, licencenumber is the primary key of Car and owner is a foreign key to pid.

 In the Table Editor window specify the table name and the columns.
+As for the database name, only English letters should be used.
 To create columns you must double click on the empty cell under "Column Name".
-For each column you can define whether it is part of the primary key (by clicking on the rhomb or key to the left of the column name), the column name, the data type1, whether it should allow NULL values, whether it is an automatically incremented value (useful for numerical surrogate keys), some other flags based on the selected data type, a default value, and a comment:
+For each column you can define whether it is part of the primary key (by clicking on the rhomb or key to the left of the column name), the column name, the data type, whether it should allow NULL values, whether it is an automatically incremented value (useful for numerical surrogate keys), some other flags based on the selected data type, a default value, and a comment:

-1 For a complete list of the data types supported by MySQL take a look at http://dev.mysql.com/doc/refman/5.0/en/column-types.html
+For a complete list of the data types supported by MySQL take a look at http://dev.mysql.com/doc/refman/5.0/en/column-types.html